 Immunosuppressant Drug Coverage under Medicare Part D Benefit

-The American Society of Transplantation would like to call your attention to an emerging and alarming problem with immunosuppressant drug coverage under the Medicare Part D benefit:
+The American Society of Transplantation would like to call your attention to an alarming problem with immunosuppressant drug coverage under the Medicare Part D benefit:

 Immunosuppressant Drug Coverage under Medicare1

 - If a transplant recipient has Medicare at the time of transplant, and if Medicare pays for the transplant, his/her immunosuppressant drugs are covered under Medicare Part B. These patients enjoy access to their life-saving immunosuppressants for the duration of their Medicare eligibility.

 - If a transplant recipient has any other insurance at the time of transplant (e.g. state Medicaid, private insurance) then later becomes eligible for Medicare (e.g. because they turn 65 years old), his/her immunosuppressant drugs are covered under Medicare Part D. Although the Medicare Part D plan is the appropriate payer for these patients’ immunosuppressant drugs, some patients are experiencing denied claims, with those denials upheld through multiple levels of appeal.

 Are Denials of Immunosuppressant Drug Claims by Medicare Part D Plans Appropriate?2

 - The Medicare Prescription Drug Benefit Manual mandates that Part D plan sponsors include all or substantially all immunosuppressant drugs on their formularies.
 However, presence of a drug on a plan formulary does not mean the drug will be approved for coverage for an individual beneficiary.

 - The Medicare Prescription Drug Benefit Manual mandates that Part D plan sponsors approve coverage for drugs when they are used for a medically accepted indication.
 Medically accepted indications are defined as those per FDA-approved indications or as supported by CMS-approved compendia.